triton-inference-server/server/docs/user_guide/request_cancellation.md

 status of an inflight request.
 Read more about the APIs in [tritonserver.h](https://github.com/triton-inference-server/core/blob/main/include/triton/core/tritonserver.h).

-In addition, [gRPC endpoint](../customization_guide/inference_protocols.md#httprest-and-grpc-protocols) can now detect cancelation from the client and attempt to terminate request.
+In addition, [gRPC endpoint](../customization_guide/inference_protocols.md#httprest-and-grpc-protocols) can now detect cancellation from the client and attempt to terminate request.
 At present, only gRPC python client supports issuing request cancellation to the server endpoint.
 See [request-cancellation](https://github.com/triton-inference-server/client#request-cancellation) for more details on how to issue requests from the client-side.
 See gRPC guide on RPC [cancellation](https://grpc.io/docs/guides/cancellation/) for finer details.

 Upon receiving request cancellation, triton does its best to cancel request